albiosz/car-tracker-frontend/README.md

 ## How to run a project?

 0. Prerequisite - NodeJs 14.17.0 or higher
-1. Go to directory with the project.
+1. Go to the directory with the project.
 2. Install dependencies - `npm install`
 3. Run the app - `npm start`